1. Edouard Manet

 The three highlights are The Skiff, At the Theatre (La Premiere Sortie) and The Umbrellas.

-- The Umbrellas is a different work altogether: dating from Renoir’s so-called Dry Period, when Renoir temporarily moved away from the broad brushstrokes used by the other impressionists, this striking work is given structure by a canopy of a dozen umbrellas.
+The Umbrellas, from c.
+1881-1886, is a different work altogether: dating from Renoir’s so-called Dry Period, when Renoir temporarily moved away from the broad brushstrokes used by the other impressionists, this striking work is given structure by a canopy of a dozen umbrellas.
+The most outstanding aspect of this painting is the young girl in the painting's bottom right.

 6. The National Gallery's Other Highlights